eosc-life/WP2_workshop_tool_packaging/CellProfiler/CellProfiler.md

 1. Go to [https://cellprofiler.org/examples](https://cellprofiler.org/examples/) to download an example image from the human cell dataset.
 2. Make sure conda environment cp319 is activated.
 3. Unzip and go to the ExampleHuman folder.
-4. Create a folder "output" to store analysis output files.
+4. Create a folder `output` to store analysis output files.
 5. Run.

 `cellprofiler -r -c -i images -p ExampleHuman.cppipe -o output`

-If CellProfiler installation was successful, you should see output files in the "`output`" folder.
+If CellProfiler installation was successful, you should see output files in the `output` folder.

 ## Contributing your recipe to Bioconda